 As we continued north, the shared moments with my fellow travelers against these multicolored backdrops are what I remember most: Watching a spectacular sunset along the Riva, the seaside promenade where locals gather in Split.
 Listening to the soothing sounds of the Sea Organ in Zadar and looking across the Adriatic Sea toward Italy in the distance as waves lapped against the marble steps.
 Traveling inland to walk the winding chestnut paths in Plitvice Lakes National Park.
 Without summer crowds, we had plenty of opportunities to stop and capture the yellow and orange shades of foliage mixed with emerald-hued waterfalls, at their most powerful after early autumn rainfall.

 The region, which has been under the rule of many empires over the years, has an undoubtedly complex history.
 Like all of the other curious travelers in my group, I was determined to piece it together.
 With every new day on tour, the people, places and things I encountered continued to shape my perspective.
 Each personal story told by a local expert unlocked another fascinating piece of the culture.

 It’s not surprising that, just like Montenegrins, Croats are incredibly proud of their country, which they call Hrvatska.
 Filled with unparalleled seasonal beauty and history, these destinations invite travelers to enjoy a shared sense of wonder.
 After my experience, I carry with me this feeling of connection, not only to the land and its people, but also to those who explored with me.

+Have you experienced Croatia or Montenegro during the fall?
 How have you been moved by the culture and colors of a particular destination while traveling?
 Share your story below.